 The Rome to Florence train takes you north through Italy’s scenic Lazio and Tuscany regions.
 Trenitalia Freccia AV trains travel directly from Rome to Florence; you won’t be required to change trains.
 However, if you’re traveling on a slower and less expensive regional train, you may be required to transfer from one train to another.

-Train from Rome to Florence
+Rome to Florence train times

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

-Amenities on Trains from Rome to Florence
+Amenities on the Freccia trains between Rome and Florence